PULMONARY ARTERY CATHETERS (PA):

 Obtain Chest Xray

-Obtain chest xray daily, following all central venous or right heart catheter insertions, or if the right heart catheter is advanced > 5 cm.
+Obtain chest xray upon insertion and daily or if the right heart catheter is advanced > 5 cm.

 To identify complications including: pneumothorax, hemothorax, hydrothorax, catheter kinking, catheter placement (e.g. right atrial placement of CVP catheters or distal placement of right heart catheter), pulmonary infarction or hemorrhage.